RISHIKANTH-S/time-tracker/README.md

 ### 📧 Email Reminder System
 - Sends daily reminders (e.g., 10:15 PM) to employees who forgot to punch out.

+FYI: This Project is Abstract level Design Of what i worked as a Project Associate
 - Uses Spring Scheduler + Gmail SMTP.

 ### 🔐 Role-Based Access Control (RBAC)